Possum Kingdom Lake

+The lake is home to Possum Kingdom State Park, a 1530 acre state park governed by the Texas Parks and Wildlife Department.
+Visitors, avid boaters, and anglers interested in exploring the lake can also utilize local marinas such as Bluff Creek Marina.

+History

+Possum Kingdom Lake owes its existence to the ambitious public works era of the 1930s.
+Construction of the Morris Sheppard Dam began in May 1936, during the Great Depression, employing hundreds of workers through the Works Progress Administration.
+The dam was completed in 1941, standing 2,700 feet (820 m) long and 190 feet (58 m) high, creating a reservoir that would transform the Brazos River valley.

+When the gates closed and the water began to rise, the new lake flooded a dramatic stretch of the Brazos known for its steep limestone cliffs, winding canyons, and clear, spring-fed tributaries.

+How It Got Its Name

 There are several stories about the origin of the name Possum Kingdom for this part of the Brazos River valley.
 The most accepted version attributes the name to Ike Sablosky who settled in the region in the early twentieth century.
 Sablosky was a businessman, a Russian Jewish immigrant who came to America at the age of 13.
 He arrived in Mineral Wells, Texas from Indianapolis in 1905.
 Sablosky was suffering from stomach trouble and believed he was dying.
 Mineral Wells was then nationally famous as a health spa and Sablosky offered an employee of one of the spa hotels ten cents a day for ten days to be allowed to drink all of the mineral water he wanted.
 The employee accepted and Sablosky claimed that within ten days his stomach problems were cured.

 Sablosky then went into the fur and hide business, dealing in, among other things, possum pelts.
 His best suppliers of these hunted in the canyon of the Brazos and Sablosky began greeting them by saying, "Here are the boys from the Possum Kingdom."
 Sablosky went on to be a prominent businessman in Dallas.
 Before his death he left millions of dollars to charity.